szib/GymApp-frontend/README.md

     <li>Bug: Does not re-render user details on form submit, does on refresh</li>
     <li>Bug: Shows last users pic on first signup. (probably not an issue in production, please fix anyway) </li>
     <li> Styling (save till last probably) (always in progress)</li>
+    <li> Allow users to name or in some way show on workout history what the workout was (chest/pull/legs etc) </li>
 </ol>